Arthroscopy is a procedure that orthopaedic surgeons use to inspect, diagnose, and repair problems inside a joint.

 Your shoulder is a complex joint that is capable of more motion than any other joint in your body.
 It is made up of three bones: your upper arm bone (humerus), your shoulder blade (scapula), and your collarbone (clavicle).

-Your doctor may recommend shoulder arthroscopy if you have a painful condition that does not respond to nonsurgical treatment.
-Nonsurgical treatment includes rest, physiotherapy, and medications or injections that can reduce inflammation.
+Your doctor may recommend shoulder arthroscopy if you have a painful condition that does not respond to conservative treatment.
+Conservative treatment includes rest, manual therapy such as physiotherapy or osteopathy, acupuncture and medications or injections that can reduce inflammation.
 Inflammation is one of your body’s normal reactions to injury or disease.
 In an injured or diseased shoulder joint, inflammation causes swelling, pain, and stiffness.

 Injury, overuse, and age-related wear and tear are responsible for most shoulder problems.
 Shoulder arthroscopy may relieve painful symptoms of many problems that damage the rotator cuff tendons, labrum, articular cartilage, and other soft tissues surrounding the joint.